sqjin/CellChat/README.md

 - Software requirements: This package is supported for macOS, Windows and Linux.
 The package has been tested on macOS: Mojave (10.14.5) and Windows 10.
 Dependencies of CellChat package are indicated in the Description file, and can be automatically installed when installing CellChat pacakge.
 CellChat can be installed on a normal computer within few mins.

 ## How to cite?
-Suoqin Jin, Christian F. Guerrero-Juarez, Lihua Zhang, Ivan Chang, Raul Ramos, Chen-Hsiang Kuan, Peggy Myung, Maksim V. Plikus, Qing Nie.
-Inference and analysis of cell-cell communication using CellChat.
+Suoqin Jin et al., Inference and analysis of cell-cell communication using CellChat.
 Nature Communications, 12:1088 (2021). https://www.nature.com/articles/s41467-021-21246-9